-In order to perform measurement with few errors, let this product warm up for 60 minutes after turning on the power, then tap the [Zero adjust ] key in the channel setup sub menu to cancel the input drift.
+In order to perform measurement with few errors, let this product warm up for 60 minutes after turning on the power, then tap the [Zero adjust] key in the channel setup sub menu to cancel the input drift.
 This function may not be available, depending on the type of input module.

-- □ This function is for canceling internal offset and drift, and does not cancel the offset of the input signal. - □ If you want to execute zero adjustment for multiple modules/channels at once, see "4.3.3 Batch Execution".
+This function is for canceling internal offset and drift, and does not cancel the offset of the input signal.